 This optional command (announced in Life Cycle Status indicator in Historical bytes) sets the Life Cycle Status indicator to 03 and puts the card into initialisation state.
 The behaviour of the application is similar to the termination state, no commands can be used except SELECT FILE, which return specific status bytes (6285).
 After a selection an ACTICATE FILE command is possible.
-The command is designed to renew a card in case of blocked passwords.
-The command is allowed only if the error counter of PW1 (User-PW) and PW3 (Admin-PW) is blocked (in case of disabled secure massaging).
-If secure messaging is available (all SM-keys are set properly) the command cannot be used.
-In that case RESET RETRY COUNTER can be used with secure messaging.
+That command is designed to renew a card in case of blocked passwords or other problems.
+The command is allowed after correct verification of PW3 (Admin-PW) or secure messaging (SM) if PW3 is disabled.